 Allison Thorson joined the faculty at USF in 2009.
 She is a committee member on the Interdisciplinary Minor in Aging and Gerontology and Chair of the Communication Studies Assessment Committee.
 Professor Thorson's research focuses on interpersonal and family communication with an emphasis on how individuals and families communicatively manage and maintain individual and relational well-being following unexpected, hurtful, or non-normative events — often deemed taboo.
 Her current research projects center on the ripple effect of parental infidelity on family communication, consumer socialization, relationship maintenance, privacy, and family communication patterns.
 Her work has been published in outlets such as The Journal of Marriage and Family, Journal of Family Communication, Communication Studies, Qualitative Communication Research, Qualitative Research Reports in Communication, and Communication Research, and cited by the Huffington Post.
 She was the recipient of the 2016 Milton Dickens Award for Exemplary Empirical Research.

-- Director of the Interdisciplinary Minor in Child and Youth Studies
+- Program Director, Child and Youth Studies minor

 - PhD, Communication Studies, University of Nebraska-Lincoln